jLagosCarrera/MeteoApp/README.md

   </a>
 </p>
 <h1 align="center">MeteoApp</h1>
 <p align="center">MeteoApp is a weather forecast web app.
-MeteoApp is built with JavaScript over AngularJS framework along some libraries like uiRouter, Redux, Material...
-The purpose of this application is the build of a modern web application using the latest technology on the market.</p>
+MeteoApp is built with JavaScript over AngularJS framework along some libraries like uiRouter and Redux and geoNames and openWeatherMap API services.
+The purpose of this application is the deploy of a modern web application using the latest technology on the market.</p>